ampproject/amphtml/extensions/amp-tiktok/amp-tiktok.md

 ></amp-tiktok>
 ```

 ### Behavior

-The `amp-tiktok` component displays the TikToc video in an iframe.
+The `amp-tiktok` component displays the TikTok video in an iframe.
 You may specify the `width`, `height` and `data-src` attributes. `amp-tiktok` does not support autoplay and requires user interaction to play videos.

 ## Avoiding Layout shift

 Prevent layout shift by matching the `width` and `height` attributes on the `amp-tiktok` element to the size of the video player.

 By default, the width of the `amp-tiktok` iframe is 325px, resulting in a hight of roughly 575px.
 The default height of the embedded TikTok video player depends on the length and content of the TikTok caption.
 To show the entire video, the `amp-tiktok` component resizes to match the player height.
 You can avoid this by defining the width and height to match the video player.

 [example preview="inline" playground="true" imports="amp-tiktok"]